LF2L/lf2l.github.io/collections/_green-fablab/en/stages.md

 ## Group Application Process

-The vision of Green Fablab is develop (in part or whole) "free and open source science"  on sustainability, poverty reduction, and appropriate technology.
+The vision of Green Fablab is to develop (in part or whole) "free and open source science"  on sustainability and appropriate technology.
 We work on developing a wide range of methodologies and case studies to present the experience in scientific (open access) journals.

 If after reading about our work you would like to join, please do the following:

-Send us an CV and cover letter (or portafolio), and if you are qualified and a good match for an open funded project you will be contacted.
+**Send us an CV and cover letter (or portafolio), and if you are qualified and a good match for an open funded project you will be contacted.**

 We are both constantly looking for students and applying for funding - sometimes there is not match immediately - we are sorry that we do not always have positions.

 # Expectations for New Researchers

 At LF2L (and [ERPI Laboratory](https://erpi.univ-lorraine.fr/)), our goal is to perform world-class research to change the world for the better.
+**LF2L members have made a decision to make our research one of the top priorities in their lives**. **This has made the group very successful**.
+We are consistently one of the most productive research groups at the University.

 We focus on development of new methodologies and technologies using open science paradigm to ensure a better quality of life for all, now and into the future, in a just and equitable manner, whilst living within the limits of supporting ecosystems.

 Specifically, we are interested in exploring innovation processes in a multi-scale and multi-actor dimensions and its impact in the future.
 This is true for different topics including open source 3D printing and recycling, virtual reality, among others.

-For the case of Green Fablab, we would like to understanding the scenarios for societal acceptability of distributed recycling using how open source hardware. .
+For the case of Green Fablab, we would like to understanding the scenarios for societal acceptability of distributed recycling using open source hardware.
 We have a strong open access policy - we want the world to use our work.
-**LF2L members have made a decision to make our research one of the top priorities in their lives**. **This has made the group very successful**.
-We are consistently one of the most productive research groups at the University.

 It also makes being a group member a more than "full time" job - particularly for graduate students.
 Expect to work long hard hours - this is how you succeed at world-class competitive research.
-However, it is not "work" like at McDonalds - but work for yourself. *If you are only here to collect a paycheck this is not the right lab for you.*
+However, it is not "work" like at Summer Job or McDonalds - but work for yourself. *If you are only here to collect a paycheck this is not the right lab for you.*

 If you ever feel that a member of the group is not meeting the expectations in this page please let us know asap.
 This is particularly important if you are unable to perform to the best of your ability or able to rapidly complete your project. **All the members of the lab are committed to fixing problems that arise**.